Will a payment holiday affect my credit report?

 Will paying off a payment holiday improve my credit score?

-But if you were behind with your payments before you took out your payment holiday and you’ve since made overpayments, this could improve your credit status.
-But it may depend on the level of debt and amount paid.
+If you were behind with your payments before you took out your payment holiday and you’ve since made overpayments, this could improve your credit status.
+But it may depend on the level of debt, the amount paid and how long ago this happened.

 Will a payment holiday affect future credit applications